sanjibkumarraul/Topic-Classification/README.md

 3. All the required software packages and their versions are present in the *environment.yml* file.
 It is a configuration file that defines a program's or application's settings.

-# Hardware System Configuration:
+# Hardware System Configuration

 For the experimental analysis, we have used the following system configuration:

 Lenovo Intel® Xeon(R) Silver 4114 CPU @ 2.20GHz × 40, NVIDIA 16GB GPU

-# Dataset Link:
+# Dataset Link

 Our Crawled Twitter dataset can be downloaded in the link: https://figshare.com/s/900ba41aaf320e228c95

 This link contains both the crawled and pre-processed Twitter data.
 However, one can run the below program to obtain the pre-processed data from the original crawled Twitter data.

-# Preprocessing the Crawled Twitter Dataset:
+# Preprocessing the Crawled Twitter Dataset

 The preprocessing of Crawled Twitter Dataset can be done by using the python file: *SR_Twitter_Tweets_Preprocessing.py*

-# Instructions to Run the Proposed Framework:
+# Instructions to Run the Proposed Framework

 1. Keep all the required files in a folder i.e., Datasets, pretrained fastText word embedding (*wiki-news-300d-1M.vec*), python file, configuration        file (*environment.yml*).